Welcome to my S’more app review!

 I won’t make you wait:

-The S’more app is definitely not a scam.
-And for me, it’s well worth the space it takes up (about 50 MB) – after all, it’s the only app that pays me, lol!
+The S’more lockscreen rewards app is definitely not a scam.
+And for me, it’s well worth the space it takes up (about 50 MB) – after all, it pays me real money!

 App name: S’more – Earn Lockscreen Perks (download here and use the code CJFNO9 for an additional $0.25!)

-When an ad shows up after turning on your phone, you just have to swipe up and the ad will disappear.
+When an ad shows up after you turn on your phone, you just have to swipe up and the ad will disappear.

 The S’more app is only available on Android devices, since Apple doesn’t allow third-parties to access the lock screen.
 It’s also only available to residents of the United States and its territories.